Imeon-Inverters-for-Home-Assistant/inverter-api/README.md

 #
 ## Example
-Here's a short example to authenticate then fetch hourly data from a given inverter.
+Here's a short example to authenticate then fetch hourly data from a given inverter:
 ```python
 from inverter_api import Client
 import asyncio